Make-Magazine/makerfaire/wp-content/plugins/gravityview-datatables/readme.txt

 == Changelog ==

+= 3.5 on October 1, 2024 =

+This update introduces a new option to control table state persistence and fixes several bugs affecting table display, export functionality, and field filters.

+#### 🚀 Added
+* Option to enable/disable table state persistence (saving pagination, sorting, etc.).

+#### 🐛 Fixed
+* Loading message not disappearing after an empty Ajax response.
+* Incorrect header labels in copied/exported data when columns are hidden.
+* Multi Select field filter appeared as a text input instead of a dropdown.
+* View was not hidden when the corresponding option was enabled in the Multiple Entries settings.
+* Clearing search when using client-side processing did not refresh the table.

+= 3.4 on August 28, 2024 =

+This update adds  support for the Gravity Forms Chained Selects add-on, improves sorting and filtering behavior, and fixes several bugs.

+#### 🚀 Added
+* Support for the Gravity Forms Chained Selects add-on.

+#### ✨ Improved
+* Sorting arrows are hidden from column headers when fields are not sortable.

+#### 🐛 Fixed
+* Sorting for text and date fields when the "Data Processing Mode" option is set to "preloaded".
+* Drop Down field filter escaped special characters, such as "&", in the displayed options.
+* Creating a new View from inside the Gravity Forms form editor prevented the selection of the View type.
+* Filtering by a Checkbox field with multiple values selected did not return the expected results.
+* The View was hidden despite there being entries when the "No Entries Behavior" was set to "Hide the View".
+* Exporting or copying table data with field filters that use a drop-down list included all available options in the header label for that field.

 = 3.3.7 on May 15, 2024 =

 This release addresses issues with date range filtering and field dropdowns while adding support for future GravityView functionality.

 #### 🚀 Added
-- Support for a future GravityView ability to define a different layout for Single Entry screens.
+* Support for a future GravityView ability to define a different layout for Single Entry screens.

 #### 🐛 Fixed
-- Date range filtering not working with Gravity Forms Date fields.
+* Date range filtering not working with Gravity Forms Date fields.
-- Row Group field dropdown not reflecting the current setting when the selected field uses a custom label.
+* Row Group field dropdown not reflecting the current setting when the selected field uses a custom label.

 = 3.3.6 on March 19, 2024 =

 This update makes the Scroller extension work with the FixedColumns and FixedHeader extensions, and fixes the preview of GravityView's Gutenberg blocks that use the DataTables layout.

 #### 🐛 Fixed
-- Scroller extension can now be used with the FixedColumns and FixedHeader extensions.
+* Scroller extension can now be used with the FixedColumns and FixedHeader extensions.
-- Resolved an issue preventing GravityView's Gutenberg blocks for Views from previewing when using the DataTables layout.
+* Resolved an issue preventing GravityView's Gutenberg blocks for Views from previewing when using the DataTables layout.

 __Developer Updates:__